Strange metal from incoherent bosons: Discussion

-A few microscopic theories can lead to diffusive, charge-two bosons in the optimally doped and overdoped regions of the cuprates phase diagram.
-Firstly it is suggested that the pseudogap is a transition towards a ``fluctuating'' pair density wave (PDW) phase~\cite{agterberg2020physics, Dai19}.
-This scenario could naturally lead to the presence of charge-two finite momentum bosons in the strange metal phase.
+This paper provides an intuitive model that accounts for the multiple transport anomalies in the strange metal phase.
+The universal observations of charged or neutral modulated excitations in the cuprates~\cite{Hamidian16, Hoffman02} along with the closeness of finite momentum Cooper pairing to the uniform pairing state~\cite{Dai18,agterberg2020physics,tJPDW0,Freire15,Carvalho16} strongly hints at remnant PDW fluctuations in the SM phase.
+Initially, it is suggested that the pseudogap is a transition towards a ``fluctuating'' pair density wave (PDW) phase~\cite{agterberg2020physics, Dai19}, which could readily lead to the presence of charge-two finite momentum bosons in the strange metal phase.
 Another recent proposal suggests that the pseudogap can result from fractionalizing a PDW state~\cite{Grandadam19, Chakraborty19}.
-In this proposal, the gap opening at $T^{*}$ results from a de-confining transition of a PDW order parameter into an SC and charge density wave fields.
-The fluctuations of the gauge field associated to the fractionalization produce the pseudogap.
+Here, the gap opening at $T^{*}$ results from a de-confining transition of a PDW order parameter into an SC and charge density wave fields.
+The fluctuations of the gauge field associated with the fractionalization produce the pseudogap.
 At $T=0$, this involves a coherent superposition of particle-particle and particle-hole orders.
 Here again, preformed PDW pairs can exist above $T^{*}$.
-Several microscopic models~\cite{agterberg2020physics,tJPDW0,berg2010pair} are also proposed to examine the possibility of such PDW sates.
+Several microscopic models~\cite{agterberg2020physics,tJPDW0,berg2010pair,peng2020evidence} are also introduced to examine the possibility of such PDW sates.
 In the presence of either time-reversal or parity symmetry, the strong correlation between electrons becomes an essential ingredient for the generation of the PDW states~\cite{agterberg2020physics,yang2009nature}.
-Nevertheless, these PDW pairs are typically expected to have a singlet spin symmetry and cannot lead to a linear-in-$H$ magnetoresistance.
-A recent study explores the possibility of the PDW states in the triplet channel~\cite{KimSci_19,tripletPDW20}, and some proposals have suggested to fractionalize a stripe~\cite{nussinov2002_1,zaanen2003} or a spin density wave order~\cite{Sachdev_SDW_fraction}.
+Nevertheless, these PDW pairs are typically expected to have a singlet spin symmetry.
+A few recent studies explore the feasibility of the PDW states in the triplet channel as well~\cite{KimSci_19,tripletPDW20,Miranda21}, and some proposals have suggested to fractionalize a stripe~\cite{nussinov2002_1,zaanen2003} or a spin density wave order~\cite{Sachdev_SDW_fraction}.